Frank D. Fackenthal: Biography

 Between the retirement of Nicholas Murray Butler in 1945 and the installation of Dwight D. Eisenhower as president in 1948, Fackenthal served as acting president while retaining his post as provost.
 Although several trustees considered motioning for his permanent appointment (in part due to his longstanding popularity among the undergraduate student body), this was forestalled by the ailing Butler, who considered Fackenthal to be unworthy of the position.
 Despite this acrimony, Fackenthal was elected to the university's board of trustees against Butler's wishes in 1946 in an unprecedented breach of longstanding tradition.
-As acting president, Fackenthal developed a plan for Columbia's continued growth that was "largely eschewed by his successors", presaging the tumult of Grayson Kirk's administration and the Columbia University protests of 1968.
+According to Pulitzer Prizes staff member Sean Murphy, Fackenthal developed a plan for Columbia's continued growth during this period that was "largely eschewed by his successors," presaging the tumult of Grayson Kirk's administration and the Columbia University protests of 1968.
 He also oversaw the formation of the School of General Studies (for nontraditional undergraduates and nonmatriculated students), the graduate-level School of International Affairs and the Harriman Institute.

 Following his retirement from the university in 1948, he served as educational consultant to the Carnegie Corporation (1948–1952) and then as president of Columbia University Press (1953–1958).
 He also served as president of the Bushwick Savings Bank and remained a trustee of various institutions, including Columbia, Barnard College, Franklin and Marshall College and the Riverdale Country School.
 His speeches as acting president were published by Columbia University Press as The Greater Power and Other Addresses (1949).